 Pricing History

-What's My Everett Worth?
+What's my Everett Worth?
 Man, who knows!

 1977 - 1990 All of these guitar were built as 'one off ' instruments, and you will find a variety of: archtop guitars, archtop electric guitars, mandolins, a dobro or two, electric guitars (with the patented Everett body shape), and of course acoustic instruments.
 There are not many of these guitars out there.
 I was only building 6 - 10 instruments a year and unless someone dies and you can pry the guitar form their cold clammy hands, you probably will not find one.